charlesbreton/charlesbreton.github.io/_posts/2017-02-17-co-citation.md

 ### Multiculturalism and the Courts

 Compared to the previous period, this community has now diversified and includes more empirical work such as *Bowling Alone* (Putnam 2000) and *Becoming a Citizen* (Bloemraad 2006).
-The Multiculturalism community links with the Institutions one through the connection between Esping-Anderson and  Miller (1995) and Banting *et al.*(2006) - so the Welfare State discussion.
+The Multiculturalism community links with the Institutionalism one through the connection between Esping-Anderson and  Miller (1995) and Banting *et al.*(2006) - so the Welfare State discussion.

 <img src="{{ site.url }}/assets/multiculturalism.png">

 In the previous period, multiculturalism and the courts were part of a single community but not anymore.
-The Courts community now has enough connection among itself to be considered a community by the algorithm.
+The Courts community now has enough connections among itself to be considered a community by the algorithm.

 <img src="{{ site.url }}/assets/courts.png">